Daud Rahbar: Lahore International Islamic Colloquium

 On 2 January 1958, he presented a paper to the International Islamic Colloquium in Lahore, the second of its kind that brought scholars of Islamic subjects together from across the world.
-Rahbar's paper, entitled The Challenge of Muslim Ideas and Social Values to Muslim Society produced criticism from conference attendees, to the point that he was not allowed to return to the platform to explain his points.
-Rahbar maintains that it was "an innocent and mild statement" that he did not perceive to be "radically unorthodox."
+Rahbar's paper, entitled The Challenge of Muslim Ideas and Social Values to Muslim Society produced criticism from conference attendees, to the point that he was not allowed to return to the platform to explain his points.Rahbar maintains that it was "an innocent and mild statement" that he did not perceive to be "radically unorthodox."
 The opposing members of the conference asked the paper to be withdrawn later that day, but eventually agreed that an amended edition should be written.
 In the October 1958 issue of The Muslim World, the paper was published with an introductory note outlining the objections of the council and the amendments made thereafter.
 In his introductory note, Rahbar explained that much of the controversy was due to the inherent brevity of the statements.
 Therefore, he hoped that the expanded treatment would clarify those objections raised at the colloquium.

-Contributor to inter-civilizational and interfaith dialogue
+Contributor to inter-civilisational and interfaith dialogue

 Rahbar was raised as Muslim but converted to Christianity as a professor at Ankara University.
 He records in his memoir that he was baptised as a Christian by a Protestant United States Air Force Chaplain, Meredith Smith, in Ankara, on 6 July 1959.
 Rahbar noted that his conversion was not a result of the 1958 Colloquium, but was more closely related to the memories of Partition of India and the then environment in Turkey.
 He stated that the "categorical mercy" of the New Testament and the "Christian world seemed to...offer a spiritual home" from his growing pessimism.
 A couple of months later, Rahbar wrote A letter to Christian and Muslim Friends as a confession of faith.